luciferchase/luciferchase.github.io/_pages/chase-hospitals.md

   - image_path: /assets/images/download.jpg
     alt: "Download"
     title: "Download Project"
-    excerpt: "Download this project and run it in your local computer."
+    excerpt: "There are numerous ways to install and run this project in your local computer.
+The easiest is to just download its zip file and unzip.
+However if you know git clone this repo (and make sure to leave a star) and run in your local computer."
     url: "/chase-hospitals/installation/"
     btn_label: "Read More"
     btn_class: "btn--primary"